 Choose a sunny, fertile site free of perennial weeds.
-A strawberry patch will produce well for three to four years, so enrich the site with plenty of organic matter.
+A strawberry patch will produce well for 3 to 4 years, so enrich the site with plenty of organic matter.
 Raised beds or planters are ideal for most types of strawberries, plus they make the berries easier to pick.

 Space requirements vary by strawberry type and variety.
 Those that produce a lot of vigorous runners should be planted 18 inches apart (they will fill in most of the vacant space by late summer).
 Plant alpine strawberries that do not produce runners — such as ‘Mignonette’ — 12 inches apart in beds or 8 inches apart in containers.

 Following spring planting, pick off flowers that form on June-bearing varieties their first season.
 With ever-bearing varieties (especially alpines), pinching off the first flowers can lead to better production of later-ripening, more intensely flavored fruits.
 With vigorous varieties, pinch off about half of the runners to help the mother plants concentrate on the following year’s crop.